-I met up with David Campbell and Joshua Burch at Oare Marshes yesterday 30th June and we were hoping to see the Bonapartes Gull as this would be a lifer for Joshua , well after a short while we picked out quite near the road , its been a couple of weeks since i last saw this bird and it has much more black colouration on the head .
+I headed to Oare Marshes yesterday 30th June and was hoping to see the Bonapartes Gull , well after a short while i picked it out quite near the road , its been a couple of weeks since i last saw this bird and it has much more black colouration on the head .

 Note the pink legs , ( dark red on Black .H.Gull ).

 The Bonapartes Gull rested up on the spit near the pull in for a while preening , this is a really dainty looking gull and well worth a look if you have not been for it yet , hide tide is probably the best chance of seeing it as it roosts on the east flood.